What Are Adaptogenic Herbs | Teelixir

 Furthermore, the health benefits associated with Cordyceps mushroom include:

-- Augments the release of nitric oxide, leading to improved cardiovascular health.
+- May help support the release of nitric oxide, which is associated with cardiovascular health.

 - Combats fatigue.